 sdm.service scope is not configured on

-your OAuth consent screen in GCP.
+your OAuth consent screen in Google Cloud.
 This screen can be

 bypassed by clicking the Advanced option and then clicking Go to Project